 - Mold & Cupping Resistance.
 When it comes to moisture issues, capped composite decking definitely comes out on top.
 With resistance to mold and cupping, you can spend less time scouring your decking for issues — and more time enjoying your outdoor spaces.

 - Environmental Concerns.
 If you’re concerned about the environmental impact of deforestation and landfill waste, then capped composite decking might be the right choice for you.
 It’s crafted from recycled plastic and scraps from lumber mills — and designed to be toxin-free.

 Capped Composite Decking: The Clear Choice

 When you consider maintenance, mold resistance, and overall convenience, capped composite decking comes out on top.
-In addition, NexGEN’s decking comes with a warranty you’re not likely to find from a hardwood dealer: a 25-year stain and fade performance warranty.
+In addition, NexGEN’s decking comes with a warranty you’re not likely to find from a hardwood dealer: a 50-year stain and fade warranty and lifetime performance warranty.
 Ready to learn more, and get started designing the deck of your dreams?
 Contact us today.